fixxtion1/dsa-lake/Recursion/patterns/README.md

 }
 ```

-### Technique to print count of number of subsequenc with sum k
+### Technique to print count of number of subsequence with sum k

 Make the function return int.
 If encoutner the base coundition return 1, else return 0.
 Call the left recursive call and right recursive call and finally return the sum of both(left+right).

 ```